trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 of the languages supported by Tezos) responsible for interpreting input messages.
-During the refutation mechanism, the execution of this program is handled by a **proof-generating virtual machine (PVM)** for this language, provided by the Tezos protocol, which allows to prove that the result of applying an input message to the rollup context is correct.
+During the refutation mechanism, the execution of this program is handled by a **proof-generating virtual machine (PVM)** for this language, provided by the Tezos protocol, which allows proving that the result of applying an input message to the rollup context is correct.
 The rest of the time, any VM implementation of the chosen language can be used to run the smart rollup program, provided that it is compliant